-I like to think of a good margherita pizza as a heartier cousin of Caprese salad, with a crisp, chewy crust supporting the delicious trio of tomatoes, basil, and fresh mozzarella.
+I think of margherita pizza as the heartier cousin of Caprese salad, with a crisp, chewy crust supporting the delicious trio of tomatoes, basil, and fresh mozzarella.
 You’ll find this classic pizza on the menu of any Neapolitan pizza joint, but you can also make a really great homemade version.
 This margherita pizza recipe is here to prove it!

-- Fresh mozzarella cheese – The perfect rich counterpart to the fresh tomatoes and herbs!
+- Fresh mozzarella cheese – The perfect rich counterpart to the tomatoes and basil.
 Cut it into thin slices or tear it before topping the pizza.

 - Red pepper flakes – They add a kick of heat.

 - And extra-virgin olive oil – For rich, fruity flavor.

 Find the complete recipe with measurements below.

 The first step in this margherita pizza recipe is preparing the tomato sauce.

 Place the canned tomatoes and their juices, olive oil, garlic, and salt in a food processor.
 Blend until smooth.

 Next, stretch the dough.
 Don’t worry if you don’t have any fancy pizza-making equipment like a pizza peel or pizza stone.
 A baking sheet works perfectly for this recipe!